I Descend - a meeting place for descendants

 Edward Bath

-The Old Catholic Register of Baptisms at Picton records Edward Bath born 30 April 1843.
-His father isn't recorded and his mother's maiden name is recorded as Bath.
-This is a curious entry.
-It is thought that perhaps Edward's mother may not have wanted her identity known.
-Edward died in 1907 at Temora NSW.
-He married Winifred McNamara in 1876 at the house of Winifred's father, Martin McNamara of Neraga Creek, Boorowa NSW.
-Winifred was born in 1860 at Moreton Park near Camden NSW and her mother was Honora McDonnell.
+John and Mary's son, Edward (1843-1907) was born Picton NSW.
+Edward married Winifred McNamara 1876 at the house of Winifred's father, Martin McNamara of Neraga Creek, Boorowa NSW.
+Winifred (1860-1886) was born at Moreton Park near Camden NSW and her mother was Honora McDonnell.

-Edward's marriage certificate doesn't state his birthplace, age or parents, only that his profession was Carpenter and he was residing at Neraga Creek NSW.
-Winifred was under the age of 21 and residing at Neraga Creek with her parents.
+Edward's marriage certificate doesn't state his birthplace, age or parents, only that he was a Carpenter by trade and resided at Neraga Creek NSW.
+Winifred was under the age of 21 and also residing at Neraga Creek with her parents.
 Her death certificate reveals that she was 16 years old at the time of marriage.

 Winifred (aka Millicent) Bath